dynabench.model.utils

 model (torch.nn.Module) – The model to be wrapped and iteratively evaluated.

 batch_first (bool, default True) – If True, the first dimension of the input tensor is considered as the batch dimension.
+If False, the first dimension is the rollout dimension.

-- forward(x: Tensor, t_eval: List[float] = [1])[source]
+- forward(x: Tensor, p: Tensor | None = None, t_eval: List[float] = [1])[source]

 Define the computation performed at every call.